escalante-bio/mosaic/README.md

 ```

 In typical practice this loss should be clipped or squashed to avoid over-optimization (e.g. `ClippedLoss(ESM2PLL, 2, 100)`).

+We also implement the corresponding loss for ESMC (via [esmj](https://github.com/escalante-bio/esmj)).

 #### Stability
 ---